m-faezi/MTO2/README.md

 - **Execution metadata**: `metadata.json` containing all execution parameters and background mode information
 - **Run tracking**: Centralized `execution_tracker.csv` recording all runs with their status

-The JSON metadata file provides complete information about each run, including background mode, argument setting, and software version for full reproducibility.
+The `metadata.json` file provides complete information about each run, including background mode, argument setting, and software version for full reproducibility.

 **`metadata.json` template:**